 Ultimately, we realized that the classroom and his associated learning disabilities made going to school almost impossible for my son.
 In the 4th grade, we decided that the home environment for learning would be the best way for him to learn.
 So at age 10, we began homeschooling.
-This simple shift in the environment has created an opportunity for our son to thrive in both learning as well as overcoming his anxiety and disabilities.
+This simple shift in the environment has created an opportunity for our son to thrive in both learning and overcoming his anxiety and disabilities.

 Every family’s journey with pediatric anxiety disorders is different.
 Similarly, each family will have a unique treatment plan.
 The first step for any family, however, is learning more about anxiety disorder in children.

 What Is an Anxiety Disorder?

 The Anxiety Disorders Association of America characterizes anxiety disorder as “a persistent, irrational, and overwhelming worry, fear, and anxiety that interfere with daily activities.
 These are real disorders that affect how the brain functions.
 Symptoms vary, but they can include irritability, sleeplessness, bitterness, or physical symptoms such as headaches and stomachaches.”

 Types of Anxiety Disorders